 (Quote from Star Trek: Discovery, ep.
 1.03 “Context is for Kings”)

 Klingon language teacher and author Lieven L. Litaer recognized this challenge of a special kind, with this book being a difficult task for translators in all languages, as it is packed with wordplays and puns.
 Following his Klingon attitude, he bravely accepted the challenge and proved that even such a strange story can be conveyed into the Klingon language.
 Doing so, he created all new Klingon wordplays, which can only be enjoyed in the original Klingon.

 “This school is really weird!” yelled Alice.

 “That’s why it’s called school,” said the Gryphon: “because it makes you cry.”

 Just like its predecessor, this Klingon translation comes with a literal English back-translation, which is of interest for both Klingon students, and also English students, as it offers a complete new translation and is based on the Klingon version.
-In addition, the translation comes with its own individual unseen pictures, plus a detailed appendix listing details about new words discovered for this project.
+In addition, the translation comes with its own individual unseen illustrations and a detailed appendix listing details about new words discovered for this project.

-This time, the translation will be available as Klingon-German, but also as a Klingon-English edition.
+This time, the translation is available as Klingon/English, but also as a Klingon/German edition.

 Frequently Asked Questions– FAQ

 How is the title pronounced?